-This approach to mise-en-scène is evident in the White Collar episode 'All In' (1:6), in which a medium shot frames Neal Caffrey and fellow conman Mozzie sitting together in an apartment upon a couch.
-Within the frame, to the side of the couch, an orange lampshade glows brightly, bringing vibrant colour to an interior shot within an unremarkable apartment set.
-Such use of brightly coloured props within the background of interior shots is typical of visual style within USA's "blue skies" series.
+This approach to mise-en-scène is evident in the White Collar episode "All In" (S1 E6), in which a medium shot frames Neal Caffrey and fellow conman Mozzie sitting together in an apartment on a couch.
+Within the frame, to the side of the couch, an orange lampshade glows brightly, bringing vibrant color to an interior shot within an unremarkable apartment set.
+Such use of brightly colored props within the background of interior shots is typical of visual style within USA's "blue skies" series.
 A further related technique within such series' interior-set shots is the use of windows within backdrops as a rationale to include a bright light.
 This approach is evident within Suits scenes set in Harvey Specter's corner office at his law firm.
 Tall windows span two adjoining sides of the set, with shots typically using one or both windowed sides as a backdrop to dialogue exchanges.
-Behind the set's windows there is typically a brightly lit mural of a Manhattan skyline, this set lighting ensuring that a gleaming white vibrancy often characterises the background to shots within this space.
+Behind the set's windows, there is typically a brightly lit mural of a Manhattan skyline, this set lighting ensuring that a gleaming white vibrancy often characterizes the background to shots within this space.

-USA Network drama series from the late-2000s and early 2010s can therefore be said to conform to two institutionally-enforced narrative conventions: 1) protagonists are typically positive, assured, having been engineered to convey optimism; and, 2) visual styles typically include vivid colour schemes and prioritise clean and aspirational backdrops (e.g. pristine, sun-drenched beaches and bright, welcoming interiors).
-The "blue skies" textual characteristics helped to establish the USA brand as optimistic, providing viewers, observes Hammer (Hirsch), with the "fun escapism" they desire.
-The dramas were therefore fundamental to, what a Wall Street Journal headline refers to as, the channel's "happy-time network" identity (Chozick).
-USA's prioritisation of millennials, combined with its perceptions concerning this audience, led to the channel departing from "blue skies" textual strategies and branding practices as part of its development of Mr. Robot.
+USA Network drama series from the late-2000s and early 2010s can, therefore, be said to conform to two institutionally enforced narrative conventions: (1) protagonists are typically positive, assured, having been engineered to convey optimism, and (2) visual styles typically include vivid color schemes and prioritize clean and aspirational backdrops (e.g., pristine, sun-drenched beaches and bright, welcoming interiors).
+The "blue skies" textual characteristics helped establish the USA brand as optimistic, providing viewers, observes Hammer (Hirsch 2011), with the "fun escapism" they desire.
+The dramas were, therefore, fundamental to, what a Wall Street Journal headline refers to as, the channel's "happy-time network" identity (Chozick 2011).
+USA's prioritization of millennials, combined with its perceptions concerning this audience, led to the channel departing from "blue skies" textual strategies and branding practices as part of its development of Mr. Robot.

 Analysis of Mr. Robot's narrative features demonstrates this.
-For example, the character traits of Elliot Alderson, Mr. Robot's protagonist, are indicative of both the USA network's break from "blue skies" narrative convention and its move to appeal to millennials.
-Elliot appears configured as the sum total of the millennial personalities and behaviours that form within cultural discourses.
-He therefore appears intended to strongly resonate with the millennial audience member that media industries perceive.
-For example, as part of his study of how marketers target this generation, Serazio (607) identifies the marketing construction of a millennial as someone who is: A) "technologically intimate;" B) empowered by digital participatory culture; C) sceptical of traditional advertising; and, D) disengaged from "old" media platforms (e.g. film and broadcast).
+For example, the character traits of Elliot Alderson, Mr. Robot's protagonist, are indicative of both the USA Network's break from "blue skies" narrative convention and its move to appeal to millennials.
+Elliot appears configured as the sum total of the millennial personalities and behaviors that form within cultural discourses.
+He, therefore, appears intended to strongly resonate with the millennial audience member that media industries perceive.
+For example, as part of his study of how marketers target this generation, Serazio (2015, 607) identifies the marketing construction of a millennial as someone who is (1) "technologically intimate," (2) empowered by digital participatory culture, (3) skeptical of traditional advertising, and (4) disengaged from "old" media platforms (e.g., film and broadcast).
 Elliot displays such characteristics throughout Mr. Robot's first season.

-For instance, he typically achieves his objectives via a mastery of digital technology.
+For instance, Elliot typically achieves his objectives via a mastery of digital technology.
 That is, via his supreme hacking abilities, which he frequently deploys as part of his attacks on the E-Corp conglomerate, which he aims to destroy.
-Elliott is also shown to be hostile towards "old" media practices.
+Elliot is also shown to be hostile toward "old" media practices.
 For example, his own reimagining of an E-Corp commercial (within the pilot episode), which sees the conglomerate rebranded as "Evil Corp," implies that he regards conventional advertising forms as insincere.
 Elliot furthermore sneers at mass media forms, such as Hollywood blockbusters, declaring Marvel films as "stupid" and perceiving one character's preference for a Transformers movie as reason enough to dislike him.